ibm-cloud-docs/vpc/cr-create-table.md

       * **Accepts routes from** (optional) -  Choose which resources can create routes in the routing table.
 You can select the switch for **VPN server**, **VPN gateway**, or both.

-      * **Traffic source** (optional) - Select the traffic source that will use this routing table to route its traffic to the VPC.
+      * **Traffic source** (optional) - Select the traffic source to use this routing table to route its traffic to the VPC.

          * **Direct Link** - Allows ingress traffic from an [IBM Cloud Direct Link](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) Dedicated or Connect connection to an on-premises location.
 Optionally, you can advertise routes to a direct link, which are not in the address prefix range of the VPC.
          * **Transit gateway** - Allows ingress traffic from an [IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started) to another VPC or classic infrastructure.
 Optionally, you can advertise routes to a transit gateway, which are not in the address prefix range of the VPC.
          * **VPC zone** - Allows ingress traffic to another availability zone of the same VPC.
-         * **Public internet** - Allows public internet ingress traffic destined to a floating IP to be routed to a VPC next-hop IP.
+         * **Public internet** - Allows public internet ingress traffic that is destined to a floating IP to be routed to a VPC next-hop IP.

 1. Click **Create routing table**.